Padada: St. Michael Parish

-On June 29, 1951 Pope, Plus XI elevated Cagayan de Oro to an archdiocese together with Jaro.
+On June 29, 1951, Pope Pius XII elevated the Diocese of Cagayan de Oro to an archdiocese together with Jaro.
 The Archdiocese of Cagayan de Oro became the first archdiocese in Mindanao.
-It had as its suffragans all the dioceses and prelatures then in Mindanao: Surigao, Cotabato, Sulu, Davao, Ozamiz, and Zamboanga which had been its mother diocese.
+It had as its suffragans all the dioceses and prelatures then in Mindanao: Surigao, Cotabato, Sulu, Davao, Ozamis, and Zamboanga which had been its mother diocese.
 It became an archdiocese seven years ahead of its mother diocese, Zamboanga.

 And on December 31, 1954, Clovis Thibault, P.M.E. was appointed as prelate and on February 11, 1955, he was ordained as bishop.
 When Davao was later elevated into a diocese, Bishop Thibault was canonically instituted as its ruling bishop on July 11, 1966.

 On the account of Fr.
 Paul Gravel, P.M.E. in his 25th Padada Parish anniversary message dated May 1, 1977, he recalls of the establishment of the Parish.
 It started with the proposal of Msgr.
 Clovis Thibault during the Parish fiesta of Digos on August 22, 1952.
 In the following month September 7, together with his close friend Diosdado Ypil they ventured the new undertaking.
 They were welcomed by the people of Padada in the person of Mayor Gregorio Matas, Bonifacio Semilla the president of Catholic Association and many others who were supportive of the said plan.